Dr. Jonathan L Bowman

 Instructor of Piano

-Jonathan Bowman began piano studies at the age of 8.
-He and his siblings played with such enthusiasm that they often broke strings on their living room piano.
-Still noted for his energetic and incisive style, Dr. Bowman has performed around the United States as well as Germany, Italy, and Japan (and, perhaps most importantly, Disney World).
+Jonathan Bowman joined the faculty at Eastern Illinois University in 2013 after completing advanced degrees from the Eastman School of Music.
+Dr. Bowman has performed as a soloist around the United States as well as Germany, Italy, and Japan.
 His areas of academic emphasis include Baroque performance practice, the church music of Franz Liszt, and the piano music of Italy’s “generazione dell'ottanta”.

 Dr. Bowman's favorite way to make music is in ensembles.
-He has been heard on the radio presenting new music for two pianos, performed Mozart's Concerto No. 21 with the Southwest Symphony, and has played with the Eastman Composers' Sinfonietta, the Eastman Chorale, and the Brigham Young University Men's Chorus.
-He spent the summer of 2013 as an artist-inresidence with the Silver Bay String Quartet.
-His favorite partners, however, are his violinist wife and their two young sons.
+He has been heard on Chinese radio presenting new music for two pianos, performed Mozart's Concerto No. 21 with the Southwest Symphony, and has played with the Eastman Composers' Sinfonietta, the Eastman Chorale, and the Brigham Young University Men's Chorus.
+He spends summers as an artist-in-residence with the Silver Bay String Quartet.
+His favorite partners, however, are his violinist wife and their three children.